Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_InfluxDBTimeSeries.md

 ![Edit InfluxDB time series](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/InfluxDBTimeSeries/EditInfluxDBTimeSeries.png "[Edit InfluxDB time series]")

 - *Title*
-    Edit the description for the InfluxDB time series.
+    Click this field to edit the description for the InfluxDB time series.

 - *CronLine*
-    Edit the cron expression to specify the time interval in which the InfluxDB time series must be executed.
+    Click this field to edit the cron expression and specify the time interval in which the InfluxDB time series must be executed.

 - *Measurement*
-    Edit the name of the table where the data is to be written.
+    Click this field to edit the name of the table where the data is to be written.

 - *Connections*
     Click the drop-down list and select the appropriate connection.
 The available connections are displayed in the list.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to refresh the *Connections* drop-down list to display any newly created connection.
+    Click this button to refresh the *Connections* drop-down list and display any newly created connection.

 - *Queries*
     Click the drop-down list and select the desired predefined query.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to refresh the *Queries* drop-down list to display any newly created query.
+    Click this button to refresh the *Queries* drop-down list and display any newly created query.

 - *Tag columns*
     Edit the tag(s) in this box to categorize the data to be written to InfluxDB according to your desired criteria.
 Tags represent metadata and are therefore optional.